Pugachev's Rebellion: Indigenous involvement

 As a group, the Bashkirs had the most unified involvement in the rebellion.
 The Bashkirs were nomadic herdsman, angered by newly arrived Russian settlers who threatened their way of life.
 Russians built factories and mines, began farming on the Bashkir's former land, and tried to get the Bashkirs to abandon their nomadic life and become farmers too.
 When fighting broke out, Bashkir village leaders preached that involvement in the rebellion would end Russian colonialism, and give the Bashkirs the political autonomy and cultural independence they desired.
 The Bashkirs were crucial to Pugachev's rebellion.
 Some of the memorable leaders of the rebellion, like Salavat Yulaev were Bashkirs, and historian Alan Bodger argues that the rebellion might have died in the beginning stages were it not for the Bashkir's involvement.
 In spite of their integral role, Bashkirs fought for different reasons than many of the Cossacks and peasants, and sometimes their disparate objectives disrupted Pugachev's cause.
 There are accounts of Bashkirs, upset over their lost land, taking peasant land for themselves.
 Bashkirs also raided factories, showing their aggression towards Russian expansion and industrialization.
 Pugachev thought that these raids were ill-advised and not helpful towards his cause.

 While the Bashkirs had a clear unified role in the rebellion, the Buddhist Kalmyks and Muslim Kazakhs, neighboring Turkic tribes in the steppe, were involved in a more fragmented way.
 The Kazakhs were nomadic herdsman like the Bashkirs, and were in constant struggle with neighboring indigenous groups and Russian settlers over land.
 Pugachev tried hard to get Kazakh leaders to commit to his cause, but leaders like Nur-Ali would not do so fully.
-Nur-Alit engaged in talks with both Pugachev's and Tsarist forces, helping each only when it was advantageous for him.
+Nur-Ali engaged in talks with both Pugachev's and Tsarist forces, helping each only when it was advantageous for him.
 The Kazakhs mostly took advantage of the rebellion's chaos to take back land from Russian peasants and Bashkir and Kalmyk natives.
 Historian John T. Alexander argues that these raids, though not directly meant to help Pugachev, ultimately did help by adding to the chaos that the Imperial forces had to deal with.